-This chapter sets out the principles underlying the WACC as applied in damage assessments, and presents current best practice in its estimation.
+This chapter sets out the principles underlying the WACC as applied in damage assessments and presents current best practice in its estimation.

-A damages award often compensates a claimant in advance: the claimant receives payment, now, to replace income that, without the damaging act, would have been earned in the future.
+A damages award often compensates a claimant in advance: the claimant receives payment, now, to replace income that, absent the damaging act, would have been earned in the future.
 Money has time value, and it is self-evident that an award must incorporate an adjustment – a downwards adjustment, or discount – to reflect any advance component of compensation.

 A first step to effect this adjustment would be to discount future years’ assessed losses by a prevailing interest rate (more specifically by what it known as the risk-free interest rate.
 Applying a discount based on an interest rate would ensure that the financial award has been adjusted to reflect what we might term the pure time factor – the passage of time between the award and any future losses that the award is intended to compensate.

 However, while discounting on the basis of an interest rate would adjust an award for the fact that future losses to the business are paid in advance, it would not adjust the award for fact that the future losses are subject to uncertainty.
 It is not reasonable or fair to recompense, dollar for dollar, uncertain future losses with a certain payment today.
 A fair compensation in respect of future years’ lost earnings must incorporate an adjustment to reflect the uncertain character of those future earnings.